tammahasya/superstore-sales-and-customer-analysis/README.md

 **A Data-Driven Look at Revenue, Products, and Customer Segments for Smarter Business Decisions**

-Retailers collect mountains of sales data every year — but turning that data into *actionable insights* is where the real value lies.
+Retailers collect abundant of sales data every year, but turning that data into *actionable insights* is where the real value lies.

 In this project, I analyzed the **Superstore Sales Dataset** from [Kaggle](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting) to uncover: